 Does My Writing Flow?
 Topic Position Check for Moving Smoothly from Sentence to Sentence

 As George Gopen and Judith Swan observe in “The Science of Scientific Writing,” one of the most common issues in under-revised writing has to do with sentences that begin with information that is new and unfamiliar to readers.
 Generally speaking, readers expect that the beginning of each sentence refers back to information already established; that way, they will “flow” into the new sentence with a sense of understanding what’s happening.
-It’s only in the later part of a sentence that your reader will be ready to process new, unfamiliar information.
+It’s only in the latter part of a sentence that your reader will be ready to process new, unfamiliar information.

 Consider the following example: